 We are currently seeking applications for our entire residential community - we anticipate multiple hires will be made.
-Please apply with your cover letter and resume, and indicating any areas/residential communities you are particularly interested in.
-Applications will be prioritized for applicants interested in our First-Year, Upper-Level & Ujamma Communities, based on potential anticipated vacancies.
+Please apply with your cover letter and resume, and indicating any areas/residential communities you are particularly interested in or have experience with.
+You may review community information below.

 Our First-Year and Upper-Level student housing focuses on transitioning students as they begin or continue through their Cornell and college journey.
 Both First-Year and Upper-Level communities have a variety of configurations and sizes but all are coed with the exception of Balch Hall, which is open to first-year female-identified students only.
 Clara Dickson Hall also includes a program house, the Multicultural Living Learning Unit.
 Regardless of size, each residence halls are supportive communities for residents to learn, develop and come together in a variety of ways.
 You can find details on all of our residential communities by visiting: https://scl.cornell.edu/residential-life/housing/campus-housing/first-year-undergraduates-campus-housing

 Program Houses are Living Learning Communities which focus on a variety of interests and affinities.
 These close-knit communities have a high level of involvement, with regular events, programming, and outreach opportunities, often in collaboration with their specific Living Learning Community organized student leaders and affiliated alumni.
 Our unique program houses are listed below:

 If you currently work at Cornell University, please exit this website and log in to Workday using your Net ID and password.
 Select the Career icon on your Home dashboard to view jobs at Cornell.